Skip to main content

 The responses to these FAQs are intended to provide summary information about some frequently asked questions, but they do not constitute university policy.
 For complete information, please refer to the official university policies at policy.byu.edu.

-Which entities does the Office of the General Counsel represent?
+Which entities does the Office of General Counsel represent?

 What type of legal services does the OGC provide?